thoughtbot/superglue/docs/recipes/spa-pagination.md

-# Easy SPA Pagination
+# SPA (Single Page Application) Pagination

-Pagination without reload is easy to add.
+In this recipe, we'll be adding pagination that works without reloading the page.

 ## Starting point